 Produced by Participant and Heineman’s Our Time Projects, the documentary will showcase the struggles of frontline health workers from the Long Island Jewish Medical Center in Queens.

 We may have to wait months to view the forthcoming documentary and perhaps years to return to a new normal.
-In the interim, GRAZIA documented the early revival of New York City in Rebuilding Gotham, stories from downtown New Yorkers on how they’ve moved forward since March, 2020.
-Locals would attest that to understand the true velocity of such devastation (in what is colloquially known as the Capital of the World), is to experience it first hand.
+In the interim, GRAZIA documented the early revival of New York City in Rebuilding Gotham, stories from downtown New Yorkers on how they’ve moved forward since March 2020.

-As GRAZIA’s Editorial Director, Jessica Bailey and former resident of NYC writes, “If the city taught me anything, it was that we must always be prepared for endless waves of transformation – and as I got to know the neighbourhood around me, I learnt that most of its characters had rebuilt this town before.”
+As GRAZIA Australia’s Editorial Director, Jessica Bailey and former resident of NYC writes, “If the city taught me anything, it was that we must always be prepared for endless waves of transformation – and as I got to know the neighborhood around me, I learnt that most of its characters had rebuilt this town before.”
+Enter the series here.